 Purpose:

-The purpose of the Governance Charter is to advance the mission of the Education Foundation of Collier County – Champions For Learning (CFL) by providing a comprehensive framework for guiding the governance and operational practices of Champions For Learning.
-The four committees of this charter provide clear guidelines for decision-making, accountability, and the distribution of authority to ensure effective oversight, accountability, and alignment with CFL’s mission and goals.
-The Board Development Committee guides the recruitment, orientation, and ongoing education of Board members, ensuring that the Board is well-equipped to govern effectively.
-The Bylaws and Charters Committee ensures that CFL’s governing documents are regularly reviewed, updated, and aligned with CFL’s evolving needs.
-The Compensation Committee outlines the framework for developing and overseeing executive and employee compensation, ensuring it is fair, competitive, and aligned with performance and organizational objectives.
-The HR Committee guides the development and oversight of HR policies and practices, ensuring they support a positive, inclusive, and productive work environment.
+The purpose of the Governance Charter is to advance the mission of the Education Foundation of Collier County – Champions For Learning (CFL) by providing a comprehensive framework for guiding the governance practices of Champions For Learning and delineating the Board’s oversight responsibilities, distinct from day-to-day operations.
+The Executive Committee and the Board Development Committee Responsibilities provide clear guidelines for decision-making, accountability, and the distribution of authority to ensure effective oversight, accountability, and alignment with CFL’s mission and goals.

 Governance Committees:

 Board Development

-Bylaws and Charters

-Compensation

-Human Resources
+Executive Committee

 Committee Responsibilities and Membership: